 Deuteronomy begins with a speech by Moses recounting the major events in Israel’s recent history.
 Moses draws lessons from these events and exhorts Israel to respond to God’s faithfulness by obeying him in trust (Deut.
 4:40).
 Two sections—about violating trust in God by rebellion and complacency, respectively—are particularly important to the theology of work.

 In the wilderness, the people's fear leads to a failure to trust God.
 As a result they rebel against God’s plan for them to enter the land he promised to Abraham, Isaac, and Jacob (Deut.
 1:7-8).
 God had brought Israel out of slavery in Egypt, given the law at Mt.
 Horeb (Sinai), and brought the people swiftly to the borders of the promised land (Deut.
 1:19-20).
 According to the book of Numbers, God asks Moses to send out spies to survey the land he is giving to the Israelites, and Moses obeys (Numbers 13:1-3).
 But other Israelites use this reconnaissance mission as a chance to disobey God.
-They ask Moses to send a scouting expedition as a matter of prudent planning.
-The scouts return with a good report of the land.
-At this point the people’s true concern is revealed—they are afraid.
-“The people are stronger and taller than we; the cities are large and fortified up to heaven,” they tell Moses, adding that “our hearts melt” (Deut.
+They ask Moses to send out spies so they can stall the military action that God commanded.
+When the spies return with a favorable report, the Israelites still refuse to go (Deuteronomy 1:26).
+"The people are stronger and taller than we; the cities are large and fortified up to heaven," they tell Moses, adding that "our hearts melt" (Deut.
 1:28).
 Even though Moses assures the people that God will fight for them just as he did in Egypt, they do not trust God to fulfill his promises (Deut.
 1:29-33).
 Fear leads to disobedience which leads to severe punishment.